 Scared you won’t make any money…scared you will.

 So you just keep showing up, but the entire time, there’s this mental battle going on.

 2. Reading my Bible and learning what God has to say about me

-After years of not, I got back into reading my Bible and started really leaning on God’s word and His truths about who I was, that He provides for me, and I didn’t have to do it all.
+After years of not reading my Bible, I got back into it and started really leaning on God’s word and His truths about who I was, that He provides for me, and I didn’t have to do it all.

 It was through reading the Bible that I realized all the things I was worried about was because I didn’t see me or my life the way God did.

 Here are 7 Bible verses that really helped me with worry.

 Developed a daily practice of journaling, praying and quiet time with God.